 Printed fabric invented: The first technique of printing on fabric was block printing.
-It is believed that it was mostly originated in China and then well accepted throughout Asia, India, and Europe.
+It is believed that it mostly originated in China and then well accepted throughout Asia, India, and Europe.
 In block printing, patterns are carved on wood or cooper blocks, these blocks then are dipped into dye and then pressed hard against the cloth.
 The impression comes on the cloth and the printed fabric gets ready.
-Indeed, it is a very time-consuming process because unlike machines, every single print impressed by hands.
+Indeed, it is a very time-consuming process because, unlike machines, every single print is impressed by hand.

-The one which is the latest and trendingnow days is digital printing.
-The computer-controlled lasers and high-pressurejets are there to inject ink directly onto the fabric.
-This allows for verydetailed patterns and beautiful ones.
-Also, the process is very expensive butdam faster.
+The one which is the latest and trending days is digital printing.
+The computer-controlled lasers and high-pressure jets are there to inject ink directly into the fabric.
+This allows for very detailed patterns and beautiful ones.
+Also, the process is very expensive but faster.

 The printing techniques on fabric have indeed evolved over time but the old ones haven't lost their relevance or charm.